eSIM for Indonesia: What Actually Works in 2026

 2. Honest “unlimited” claims.
 Most Indonesia “unlimited” eSIMs include a daily Fair Usage Policy.
 Holafly does not publish its FUP threshold anywhere on their website — community reports and Holafly’s own support chat suggest ~2–3 GB per day before throttling, but the exact number is unstated and varies by destination.
 Post-throttle speed is reported at 256–1024 Kbps.
 This is the single most important fact to know before buying an “unlimited” Indonesia plan.

 3. Tethering is a separate daily cap.
-Holafly’s tethering (hotspot to laptop/tablet) on “unlimited” plans is capped at 500 MB or 1 GB per day depending on the plan — distinct from the FUP throttle above.
+Holafly’s tethering (hotspot to laptop/tablet) on “unlimited” plans is capped at 1 GB per day in Indonesia — distinct from the FUP throttle above, and the only separate hotspot cap among these providers (some third-party reviews still cite ~500 MB).
 Indonesia’s café WiFi is reliable in Bali and Jakarta CBD but spotty in Yogyakarta, Lombok, and Sumatra, so laptop-tethering travelers should pick a fixed-data provider where tethering runs at full speed and counts against your overall allowance: Travelsim Asia, Airalo, Saily, Nomad, or Ubigi.

 4. Multi-island itineraries matter.
 A Bali-Lombok-Komodo trip stays within Indonesia but crosses time zones and connectivity regions.
 Pick a provider with country-wide coverage, not just urban-Java coverage — Telkomsel-based plans are the safest pick.

 5. Price per usable GB.
 Indonesia is moderately priced for travel eSIMs — cheaper than Japan, more expensive than Thailand.
-The 5 GB / 30-day tier ranges from $10.99 (Travelsim Asia) to $14.00 (Airalo).
+The 5 GB / 30-day tier ranges from $10.99 (Travelsim Asia) to $13.99 (Saily).
 Compare on the plan size you’ll actually use — not the headline cap.

 Provider Comparison Table